Entries by Darryl Butler

 Articulating the Voices of Australian Geographically Isolated Remote Education Tutors

 In 2021 our team conducted a national survey that attracted close to 600 Remote Education Tutors (RETs) who shared their experiences and perceptions of the work they do in this role.
-These workers are often recognised as Govies or Home Tutors, and they are the conduit between the school of distance education and the students […]
+These workers are often recognised as Govies or Home Tutors, and they are the conduit between the school of distance education and the students enrolled in these schools.
+The survey findings identified that whilst the majority of these RETs do not have teaching credentials nor are studying to be a teacher, they are indisputably fulfilling an educator’s role.
+Using the findings of the survey, we conducted the second phase […]

 A student-centred approach: understanding higher education pathways through co-design

 Dr Mollie Dollinger has contributed significantly to the Australian regional and rural education discourse through her application of co-design methods and students as partners approaches.
-In 2020-2021 Mollie led a National Centre for Student Equity in Higher Education (NCSEHE) grant where she and her team collaborated with RR schools across Victoria, Queensland and Western Australia […]
+In 2020-2021 Mollie led a National Centre for Student Equity in Higher Education (NCSEHE) grant where she and her team collaborated with RR schools across Victoria, Queensland and Western Australia to explore Middle Year students’ perspectives and ideas on how to improve pathways into higher education.
+Arising from the research project was key findings that spanned curriculum development, teaching training, and participatory design methods.
+For example, findings included the benefits of context-specific interventions (Dollinger et […]

 2021 AREAs